 Frit fly (Oscinella frit) is a relatively less researched turfgrass insect pest in Hawaii, mainly attacking young leaves of Bermudagrass varieties, and also commonly considered as a nuisance pest in golf courses.
 This project aims to develop an IPM program to control frit fly.
-Dr. Cheng has recently received funding, and plan to start this research in October 2017.
-Two golf courses already agreed to participate.
+Dr. Cheng has recently received funding, and visited two golf courses to confirm trial sites.
+Treatments will start in November 2017.

 Suppressing bermudagrass in seashore paspalum turf